Iterative proportional scaling revisited: a modern optimization perspective: Abstract

 \section{Abstract}

-We revisit the classic iterative proportional scaling (IPS) for contingency table analysis, from a modern optimization perspective.
-In contrast to the criticisms made in the literature, we show that based on a coordinate descent characterization, IPS can be slightly modified to deliver coefficient estimates, and from a majorization-minimization standpoint, IPS can be extended to handle log-affine models with general designs.
-The optimization techniques help accelerate IPS to provide highly salable algorithms for big count data applications, and can adapt IPS to shrinkage estimation to deal with a large number of variables.
+This paper revisits the classic iterative proportional scaling (IPS) from a modern optimization perspective.
+In contrast to the criticisms made in the literature, we show that based on a coordinate descent characterization, IPS can be slightly modified to deliver coefficient estimates, and from a majorization-minimization standpoint, IPS can be extended to handle log-affine models with features not necessarily binary-valued or nonnegative.
+Furthermore, some state-of-the-art optimization techniques such as block-wise computation, randomization and momentum-based acceleration can be employed to provide more scalable IPS algorithms, as well as some regularized variants of IPS for concurrent feature selection.